 - Formal organization papers must be filed with the Secretary of State.

 A Limited Liability Company is a great way for entrepreneurs to get their business started.
-Before starting your business, you should consult with a knowledgeable business attorney to go over the rules and requirements that you must follow in order to protect yourself.
+If you are interested in starting a business, check out our Business Formation page or consult with a knowledgeable business attorney to review the rules and requirements that you must follow in order to protect yourself.
 To speak with one of our business attorneys, please call (716) 853-1111 for a free consultation, or simply leave a comment below!